CCT Categories and Processing/Editing Guidelines

 Categories for competitions are as follows:

-- Nature includes landscapes, waterscapes, flowers, wildlife, and similar subjects.
+- Nature: realistic landscapes, waterscapes, flowers, wildlife, and similar subjects.

-- Hand of Man includes people, structures, cityscapes and other made-made influences.
+- Hand of Man: realistic people, structures, cityscapes, and other man-made influences.

 Realism: Nature and Hand of Man